 But what exactly is a conventional loan and how do you know if it’s the right type of mortgage for you?

-In this article we are going to break down conventional loans and go over the pros and cons of conventional mortgage loans vs other types of home loan programs.
+In this article we’re going to break down conventional loans and go over the pros and cons.

 What is a Conventional Loan?